By: Kristin Bourne

 Walking back to the left, back past The Dune Preserve, you will be heading in the direction of CuisinArt, you can't miss it.

 CuisinArt Golf Resort & Spa is the higher-end property that sits on Rendezvous Bay.
-It's Moroccan-style, white buildings stand out as they line the beach.
+It's Mediterranean-style, white buildings stand out as they line the beach.

 CuisinArt will also have plenty of chairs and umbrellas set up on the beach for their guests, as well as some fun sea gear like Hobie Cats, kayaks, and floats.

 CuisinArt features a nice beach bar, right on Rendezvous Bay.
-If you go inside the resort, there are dining options for lunch and dinner.
-Nori has reported on the CuisinArt restaurant formerly known as Famiglia, and currently known as Mediterraneo here.
+If you go inside the resort, there are incredible dining options for lunch and dinner.
+More on CuisinArt and its dining here.

 After you've passed CuisinArt there is nothing until you reach the Sunshine Shack.